 The extent of cyber losses experienced in the marketplace has triggered a series of remedial actions from insurers as they look to improve the performance of their portfolio.
-And while capacity in the market remains in ample supply, insurers are reducing their coverage, imposing higher deductibles, and applying notable premium increases ranging from anywhere between 15% to as much as 150% in some extreme cases.
+And while capacity in the market remains, insurers are reducing their coverage, imposing higher deductibles, and applying notable premium increases across their entire portfolio.

-Many insurers are also changing the way they assess risks and adopt stricter underwriting guidelines when considering both new and existing clients, focusing on the organisation's Business Continuity and Incident Response Plans.
+Many insurers are also changing the way they assess risks and are adopting stricter underwriting guidelines when considering both new and existing clients, focusing on the organisation's Business Continuity and Incident Response Plans.

 Organisations seeking to navigate this hardening environment will need to demonstrate a high-level of cyber risk maturity to insurers.
 This will require clients to collaborate with their insurance broker to devise effective strategies that ensure any investments they have made to bolster their cyber risk management and resilience strategies are communicated to insurers clearly and effectively.